-Our Pencil Portrait Lesson teaches you how to draw a portrait by explaining and illustrating each stage of the drawing process.
+Our Pencil Portrait Lessons teach you how to draw a portrait by explaining and illustrating each stage of the drawing process.
 We begin by exploring the basic proportions of a head.
 We then look at the technique used to draw each of the features of the face.
 Finally we take you through the entire process of drawing a portrait from a basic line study to a finished tonal drawing.
 We also throw in a page of pencil shading exercises to help you develop your tonal drawing technique.

-In our Color Pencil Portrait Lesson we will lead you from the first tentative marks that you make on the paper, gradually building up the layers of line, tone, color, pattern and texture to complete a complex and skilful portrait.
+In our Color Pencil Portrait Lessons we will lead you from the first tentative marks that you make on the paper, gradually building up the layers of line, tone, color, pattern and texture to complete a complex and skilful portrait.
 We also focus on the individual features of the face, explaining and resolving any difficulties you may encounter when drawing the eyes, nose, mouth, skin, hair and clothes.

-Our acrylic Portrait of Robert Burns is used to demonstrate some of the skills and techniques involved in painting with acrylics.
+Our Acrylic Portrait of Robert Burns is used to demonstrate some of the skills and techniques involved in painting with acrylics.
 Each stage of this portrait, from its commission to its completion, is carefully explained and clearly illustrated to help you understand this detailed approach to painting with acrylics.

 Pop Art Portraits offers you the choice of two projects: our Pop Art Portrait Lesson - a single art project for the individual student and our Pop Art Group Project - a collaborative lesson for a group of up to 20 individuals.
 Both lessons use a gallery of iconic Pop Art Portraits which demonstrate the bold and colorful techniques of this popular art style from the 1960's.

-This lesson is a group projects for up to 20 students.
+Our Chuck Close Art Lesson is a group projects for up to 20 students.
 It begins as a lesson on color and ends up as a large scale portrait that was inspired by the paintings of the American artist, Chuck Close.

 Perspective Drawing is a technique used to represent three-dimensional images on a two-dimensional picture plane.
 In our series of lessons on perspective drawing we explain the various methods of constructing an image with perspective and demonstrate how these are used by artists and illustrators.

 Our Pen and Ink Drawing Lessons illustrate two different approaches to drawing with pen, ink and color wash.
-The first approach explores a very detailed and careful technique, while the second uses a bolder and more expressive technique.
+The first approach explores a detailed technique, while the second uses a bolder and more expressive technique.
 There are also some worksheets to help you practice you pen and ink drawing techniques.

-Artyfactory's Art Quizzes offers you a fun way to develop your knowledge and demonstrate what you know about art and design.
+Our Art Quizzes offers you a fun way to develop your knowledge and demonstrate what you know about art and design.
 Each quiz is designed as an aid to study and can be used in combination with our art and design lessons.